-Download the large image file, MacTex.dmg (702.7 MB) and install (easily by clicking).
-You are given Texshop as an editor and interface.
+Download the large image file (in MacTex.pkg [2.1G]) and install (easily by clicking).
+You are given Texshop as an editor and interface (see the file: WelcomeToMacTex.pdf).

 For Windows:

 First download and do a complete install of the typesetting engine MikTex from: